Thalassocnus: Paleoecology

 Thalassocnus fossils have been found in Peru and Chile, an area which has been a desert since the Middle Miocene.

 The Pisco Formation of Peru is known for its wide assemblage of marine vertebrates.
 Several whales are known, most commonly the mid-sized cetotheriid baleen whales; other whales found are the rorqual baleen whale Balaenoptera siberi, the beaked whale Messapicetus gregarius, the pontoporiid dolphin Brachydelphis mazeasi, some oceanic dolphins, the tusked dolphin Odobenocetops, and the macroraptorial sperm whales Acrophyseter and Livyatan.
 Other vertebrates include the seals Acrophoca and Hadrokirus, sea turtles such as Pacifichelys urbinai, the gavialid Piscogavialis, cormorants, petrels, and boobies (Sula spp.).
 The formation has a large cartilaginous fish assemblage, mainly belonging to the ground sharks, such as requiem sharks and hammerhead sharks; and, to a lesser extent, mackerel sharks, such as white sharks, sand sharks, and Otodontidae.
 Many shark teeth were associated with the extinct broad-tooth mako (Cosmopolitodus hastalis) and megalodon (Carcharocles megalodon).
 Other cartilaginous fish include eagle rays, sawfish, and angelsharks.
 Most of the bony fish findings represent tunas and croakers.
 Livyatan and megalodon were probably the apex predators.

-In Chile, the Bahía Inglesa Formation in the Caldera Basin is known for a large shark population, especially the broad-toothed mako and the great white shark (Carcharodon carcharias).
+In Chile, the Bahía Inglesa Formation in the Caldera Basin is known for a large shark population, especially megalodon, the broad-toothed mako and the great white shark (Carcharodon carcharias).
 Others include the blue shark (Prionace glauca), the smalltooth sand tiger (Odontaspis ferox), Pristiophorus sawsharks, Squatina angelsharks, bullhead sharks (Heterodontus spp.), Myliobatis eagle rays, and elephantfish (Callorhinchus spp.).
 Pachyptila prion seabirds were found here.
 It also yielded several marine mammals: a rorqual, Acrophoca, the sperm whale Scaldicetus, and Odobenocetops.

 The Coquimbo Formation in Tongoy Bay and the Horcón Formation of the Valparaíso Basin also display diverse shark assemblages, including megalodon, the great white shark, Carcharodon plicatilis, the shortfin mako (Isurus oxyrinchus), Pristiophorus sawsharks, the smalltooth sand tiger, Carcharhinus sharks, the school shark (Galeorhinus galeus), the copper shark (Carcharhinus brachyurus), and the bluntnose sixgill shark (Hexanchus griseus).

 Several penguin species are known from all three of these formations, such as ancient banded penguins (Spheniscus spp.).